Dying Light Review

 Simply Put

 Although the similarities are easy to see, Dying Light is set in a darker, grittier, and more realistic world than the bright and colorful island from Dead Island.
-Combat lacks limb interaction, but still allows you swipe legs with baseball bats or cave skulls in with heavy items.
+Combat lacks limb interaction, but still allows you to swipe legs with baseball bats or cave skulls in with heavy items.
 The game peaks when you are playing with a few friends, either completing missions, challenges or just roaming to uncover all the secrets of Harran.
 The mission structure leaves a lot to be desired, but throwing additional players into the mix keeps the game from feeling like a chore.

 Note: Dying Light was reviewed on PC.
 A digital copy of the game was provided by the publisher/developer.